Understanding PubSub+ Insights Dashboards for Advanced Monitoring

 Details of the RDP Overview Dashboard

 The top section summarizes RDPs (REST Delivery Point) metrics and the rest of the dashboard provides information about messages related to RDPs used in your estate.
-Here’s a description of the components of this dashboard:

-• RDP Monitor Counts & Status: A Monitor Summary widget that represents the number of RDP-scoped monitors watching your RDPs (not the number of alerts or warnings).
+• RDP Monitor Counts & Status: A monitor summary widget that represents the number of RDP-scoped monitors watching your RDPs (not the number of alerts or warnings).
 The Alert overview is a histogram of alerts for the selected time period.
 The Alert/Warn number is the number of monitors that have Alerts or Warning states, and OK is the number of monitors in the OK state.
 The table that’s below the Alert/Warn and OK numbers is a list of monitors and the count of the instances of that monitor triggered in various states - Alert, Warn, OK.

 • Top 10 RDPs by Messaging Activity: A widget that lists top ten RDPs by messaging activity in your estate, in descending order.